Rafe2001/Spam-Mail-Classifier/README.md

-# Spam-Mail-Classifier
-This model can classify whether the message send to you is spam or not.
+Spam Email Classifier
+This repository contains a machine learning model for classifying emails as spam or non-spam.
+The model is built using natural language processing (NLP) techniques and can help identify and filter out unwanted spam emails.